chughtaiah/UWB_Data/README.md

 # UWB_Data
-Dataset for range data gathered using the Ultra-wide Band (UWB) MDEK 1001 Dev. kit in 3 different experimental scenarios
+Dataset for range data gathered using the Ultra-wide Band (UWB) MDEK 1001 Dev. kit in 3 different experimental scenarios.
+The experimental description document provides the details of experimentation and the dataset.